NCCU College of Commerce

+The College of Commerce (CNCCU; 商學院 (Shāng Xuéyuàn)) at National Chengchi University (NCCU) was established in 1958 and CNCCU was the first collegiate business school founded in Taiwan after 1945.
+CNCCU also initiated MBA, IMBA and DBA degrees in Taiwan.
+CNCCU is a Member business school of Partnership in International Management, a consortium of over 60 best business schools around the world created by Ecole des Hautes Etudes Commerciales (HEC), New York University (NYU), and London Business School (LBS).

 The College of Commerce is regarded nationally as one of the best business schools in Taiwan, and CNCCU has a wide range of business accreditation reviews which is comparable to top business schools in the world, such as KAIST College of Business, the Secretariat of AAPBS.
 CNCCU is often viewed as the flagship faculty (including the impact of Alumni networking) of National Chengchi University.
-According to Eduniversal's official selection, CNCCU is a "TOP Business School".
+According to Eduniversal's official selection, CNCCU is in 5 Palmes Rank as a "Universal Business School".
 There are 8 departments, 1 graduate institute, and 16 research centers in the college.

 Special programs

 MBA programs

 The College of Commerce teaches several MBA programs, each with a distinct focus on management education in Taiwan: